 Comments: In May, 2003

-I purchased this card raw on eBay.
+I purchased a raw 1994 Archives card on eBay.
 Soon thereafter I submitted it

 to PSA and they graded it MINT.
-The tribute card is a placeholder
+The tribute card was a placeholder

-until I have the means to buy an item contemporary to Rusie's career.
+until I had the means to buy an item contemporary to Rusie's career.

-I'd really like a 1886 H812 New York Baseball Club - just need to
+I like the 1886 H812 New York Baseball Club - just need to

 set aside enough money and get lucky finding one.
 I believe there's